 Global Learning and Discovery

-The Challenge will help determine if the Biochar Cookstove project can be implemented in communities around the world which are most threatened by climate change.
+The Challenge was the initiating step informing the release of open sourced infographics to launch our Biochar Cookstove project to communities around the world which are most threatened by climate change.

 Participants report back on each of these four phases:

 - exploring the role of biochar in positively impacting climate change and food security

 - utilizing biochar in community gardens and monitoring the results

 Students at the Marin City location constructed a cookstove in two hours and performed their first burn in April.
 They also used organic biochar compost donated by WM EarthCare Landscape Center in two garden beds and will be testing how the biochar enhanced compost impacts growing time and crop yields.

 West Marin Compost participated in the challenge, providing biochar to participants to augment the quantities produced by their cookstoves so students can test the impacts of biochar when it is added to compost used in garden plots.